-A Lovecraftian horror game which takes place in two phases.
+A Lovecraftian horror game that takes place in two phases.
 During the first, players must explore an ever-expanding haunted mansion, revealing room tiles as they progress through the house, stumbling upon ancient artifacts and paranormal omens.
 Each time someone reveals an omen, players get one step closer to "The Haunt".

 The Haunt is the second phase of the game, where a scenario is selected from the rulebook based on the state of the current game.
-What items players have, what rooms have been explored, etc. Often, the scenario will select one player as the "traitor", and she/he will have to leave the room and both sides will be given secret objectives.
+What items players have, what rooms have been explored, etc. Often, the scenario will select one player as the Betrayer, and she/he will have to leave the room and both sides will be given secret objectives.

 Ranked in these QuestionsQuestion Ranking

 Pro Well written storylines lead to very memorable gameplay experiences